AT&T Troubleshooting Guide

-Restart your AT&T gateway or modem
+1. Restart your AT&T modem/router or gateway

-This is the tried and true, go-to solution for most AT&T internet issues.
+This is the tried and true solution for most AT&T internet issues.
 It’s quick, easy, and effective.
-Restarting your AT&T equipment also initiates any needed updates.

 Step 1: Remove the power cord from the back of your AT&T gateway or modem.
 If your equipment has a backup battery or phone cable, remove that as well.